-The directors of each board are responsible for corporate governance and the parent board in Australia is responsible for the governance of the consolidated entity.
-This includes maintenance of policies in relation to health and safety of staff and stakeholders engaged in the delivery of the Group’s programs.
-Operative and administrative responsibilities are delegated by the parent board to the CEO/Managing Director.
+The directors of each board are responsible for corporate governance and the parent board in Australia is also responsible for the governance of the group.
+This includes maintenance of policies in relation to health and safety of staff and stakeholders engaged in the delivery of RSE’s education programs.
+Operative and administrative responsibilities are delegated by the parent board to the CEO & Managing Director.
 Each board meets regularly and monitors the achievement of qualitative and quantitative objectives against plans and other key performance indicators.
-Strategic direction is set by the parent board in conjunction with the CEO/Managing Director.
+Strategic direction is set by the parent board in conjunction with the CEO & Managing Director, who along with his team is responsible for implementation.
+The group’s financial reports are audited annually and extracts from these reports and a detailed report about operations are published in our Concise Annual Report.

 A/Prof Boland graduated in Medicine at Sydney University in 1967 and was appointed an Honorary General Surgeon at Sydney Hospital and Mona Vale Hospital in 1975.

-Appointed CEO/MD on 1 July 2013 having previously held the position of Executive Chairman since May 2010 and Chairman since incorporation in 2004.
-Mr Birss is a director of the Road Safety Education Foundation, a director Road Safety Education Limited in New Zealand and is a Rotarian.
-Before his appointment as CEO/MD Mr Birss was an accountant in public practice.
+Appointed CEO & MD on 1 July 2013 having previously held the position of Executive Chairman since May 2010 and Chairman since incorporation in 2004.
+Mr Birss is a director of the Road Safety Education Foundation, a director and Chair of Road Safety Education Limited in New Zealand and is a Rotarian.
+Before his appointment as CEO & MD, Mr Birss was an accountant in public practice.

 Managing Director of a building contracting company specialising in the construction of sport and leisure facilities for community groups including schools.
 A director since incorporation Mr Loughlin is a Rotarian.